c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 Line 47 Menwydd, the location for this place has not been identified by me yet.
 [Could it be Menwith Hill in North Yorkshire?
 Similar sounding word.]

-Line 51 Merddin (Merlin) has accidentally slain his sister's son (son of Gwendydd)
+Line 51 Merddin (Merlin) has accidentally slain his sister's son (son of Gwendydd) as she had married King Rhydderch Hael and his forces had been in this battle, their son fighting against Prince Gwenddoleu.

 Line 55 Reference to desire for a re-coming of Arthur being a (previous) leader of hosts